Ivenyang/cocos-docs/manual/framework/html5/release-notes/v3.0a/changelog/en.md

 * Use `moduleConfig.json` to config the paths of engine scripts, [document reference](../../../v3.0/moduleconfig-json/en.md).
 * `cocos2d.js` is replaced with `project.json`, [document reference](../../../v3.0/project-json/en.md).
 * Refactoring cc.loader, [document reference](../../../v3.0/cc-loader/en.md).
-* CocoStudio GUI updated to 3.0.
+* CocoStudio GUI updated to 3.0, and ccs prefix of UI widgets have been changed to ccui.
 * CocoStudio v1.3.0 has been supported in v3.0.
 * richText has been supported in v3.0.
 * Use `cc.BuilderReader.registerController` to register controller of ccb.